PictureResearch/HISyn/README.md

 #### Format of the grammar

-  The grammar should be in the form of a context-free grammar written in Backus-Naur form (BNF).
-Please refer to the `grammar.txt` of each domain in [Document folder](./Documentation/) for examples.
+The grammar should be written in the form of a context-free grammar written in Backus-Naur form (BNF).
+Please refer to the [grammar.txt](./Documentation/Flight/grammar.txt) in the Flight domain as an example.
+More domains are in the [Documentation](./Documentation) folder.

 When both the documentation and grammar of the new domain (`new_domain`) are in HISyn's required formats, the user just needs to create a new directory, named after the domain name, in ./Document folder, and put there the documents `API_documents.txt` (for the documentation) and `grammar.txt` (for the grammar).
 HISyn can then support NL programming in `new_domain`.
 The user may try it by changing `domain` to this new domain in the `main` function of `./main_interact.py`.